Rob Johnson '94

 When Rob Johnson graduated from the Breck School in Minneapolis and headed off to college, “I knew one thing: I would never return to Breck.
 Not because it was bad; it was just time to do something else.”

 Never say never.
-Today, Johnson is in his seventh year back at Breck teaching and mentoring young people, working as a colleague alongside some of the same individuals who taught and mentored him.
+Today, Johnson is back at Breck teaching and mentoring young people, working as a colleague alongside some of the same individuals who taught and mentored him.

 Johnson had planned to go to Howard University, but his acceptance letter came with a catch: the university had no housing available that fall.
 “Wooster was a school my guidance counselor really supported and had encouraged me to apply to,” Johnson recalls, and despite having not visited campus, he decided to enroll.

 “In the first week, I knew this was the place for me.
 Everyone, from residence life to the orientation staff was just so welcoming, and the first classes were exactly what I wanted: challenging, full of interesting ideas.
 Plus Wooster had people from literally all over the world.
 I wanted to get new perspectives, new ideas, learn how things worked.
 I would just go up and down my hall, talking to everybody.”

 As Johnson settled into campus life and began thinking about majors, “I knew I didn’t want to do religious studies.
 I’d always been involved in trying to understand religion and Christianity, but I was pretty sure you couldn’t get a job” with a religious studies degree.“

 But he found that the classes that most interested him — like Chuck Kammer’s explorations of ethics and religious thought, and Ishwar Harris’s seminar on Mahatma Gandhi — were all in religious studies.

 “I was just drawn more and more to it, so eventually I wrote a letter to my parents explaining that I had decided to major in it, and I hoped that was OK.
 They said they weren’t worried.”